-For more information, the Auditor General Report and the Audit Improvement Plan that aimed at addressing issues raised in the AG Report is available.
+For more information, the Auditor General Report and the Audit Improvement Plan that aimed at addressing issues raised in the AG Report are attached an annexure for easy reference.
 The Audit Improvement Plan is implemented by the responsible managers and monitored at all committee meetings of council including MANCO, EXCO, and Council.
 The audit committee fulfils its responsibilities as set out in section166 (2) of the MFMA.